Special Educational Needs

 Children, at some time in their school career, may have special educational needs of some kind.
 The difficulties a child may experience can vary and may occur in a number of areas.
 Some children will need help and support all of the time that they are at school, while other children may only need help for a short time.

-Our aims with regard to SEND at Offley Endowed Primary School are:
+Our aims with regard to SEND at Offley Endowed Primary School and Nursery are:

 Throughout their time at Offley, a pupil’s progress is continuously monitored and tracked.
 Every pupil’s progress is assessed at least once per term.
 This helps to highlight any problems immediately and identifies any children who may be falling behind.
 As soon as any problems are highlighted, appropriate intervention is taken to support pupils in the learning process through being placed on the SEND register and given an Individualised SEN target.